davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 </html>
 ```

 By default, the document language is unknown.
 Specifying the language does not only follow good web development practices, but it is important for individuals who use screen readers as "Identifying the language of a page allows screen readers to read the content in the appropriate language" (WAVE FireFox extension, accessed 17 July 2020).
-Setting the document language is also important if you have content that is written in one or more lanaguages.
+Setting the document language is also important if you have content that is written in one or more languages.
 To specify the language, add the property `lang` to the `<html>` element.

-In addition to language, it is important to specify the direction in which the content should be read (either "left to right" or "right to left").
-Content direction can be defined by adding the attribute `dir` to the `<html>` element and using "ltr" for left-to-right content or "rtl" for right-to-left content.
+In addition to language, it is important to specify the direction of the content (either "left to right" or "right to left").
+The direction of the content can be defined by adding the attribute `dir` to the `<html>` element by using "ltr" for left-to-right content or "rtl" for right-to-left content.

 ```html
 <!DOCTYPE html>